The Royal Calendar

 Above: Leo rises in the east just as Aquarius sinks in the west

-So this great lunar, solar and stellar conjunction marked the beginning of time.
+So this lunar, solar and stellar conjunction in 9,125 BCE marked the beginning of time.
 A few months later the Nile would flood upon the helical rising of Sirius and the Sothic cycle would commence.
 To celebrate this astronomical “Schelling Point,” our ancestors carved a massive monument from the living limestone that eventually became an enduring legacy.
 While the Sun and stars once held the eyes of the Sphinx, it was the Moon that swelled our hearts to these conjunctions.

 This profound feeling of REBIRTH guided the shamans who seeded this wisdom for future generations.
 While this golden age has been washed away, its influences are still apparent when we look to the heavens.
 Once upon a time, Leo and Aquarius brought together “big heart” and “big mind” as polarities on opposite sides of the zodiac.
 This best of both worlds once resulted in a playful, generous culture with an inquisitive nature.

 Diametrical signs are really like two sides of the same coin—they are concerned with identical issues but are just oriented in opposite directions.
 Both houses are concerned with creativity, progress and expression yet approach them quite differently: Leo deals with these issues from a PERSONAL standpoint while Aquarius addresses these concerns from a COLLECTIVE point of view.
 As we enter this new age we will revisit many of the same dramas from our past albeit from a contrary perspective.